 - Deployment automation – the ability to deploy a tested solution automatically from check-in to production

-- Selective deployment – the ability to deploy to specific production environments and not others based on criteria such as geography, user role, etc.
+- Selective deployment – the ability to deploy to specific production environments and not others based on criteria such as geography, market segment, and more

 - Visual displays – tools that display automated measurements